 - If you’re ordering a gas cooker or dryer, does your home already have gas connections?
 This could cost thousands to set up.

-Now that you know the costs of either option, you have to decide which option will be better in the long term.The Great Repair or Replace Debate
+Now that you know the costs of both options, you have to decide which option will be better financially in the long term.The Great Repair or Replace Debate

 Appliances do not last forever.
 They have an average useful lifespan after which they may stop working at any time.
 The closer the appliance is to the end of its average useful lifespan, the wiser it is to just replace it, rather than repair it.

-If your finances are really tight, replacing your appliance may be out of your grasp anyway.
+If your finances are really tight, replacing your appliance may be out of your grasp anyway and only be possible if your borrow money.
 If you can afford it, replacing may be the better option – of course, once you’ve looked at all the other factors mentioned above.
-We will discuss this point more in the next section.3.
-How will I pay for it?
+We will discuss this point more in the next section.

 If you have an emergency fund, use it.
 That’s what it’s there for.
 Use that money, and then rebuild the fund as soon as you can.